skippybossx/cloudflare_ddns/README.md

 Add script to run every 5 minutes or so to crontab using `crontab -e` and adding line
 > */5 * * * * /bin/bash ~/ddns.sh >/dev/null 2>&1
+# How to create API token in cloudflare:
 <br>

 ![alt pic1](https://forum.aapanel.com/assets/files/2021-02-26/1614321795-190183-tmp.png)